sky-Jeong/Jeong-sky-1003/README.md

-- I wanna be a backend-developer who solves customer problems.
+- I wanna be a backend-developer who solves customer problems with technology.